ElektraInitiative/libelektra/doc/decisions/STEPS.md

 ## Rejected

 Alternatively, decisions might be rejected (e.g. status quo wins).
-This step is for decisions that are agreed to not fit well to Elektra and never should be accepted.
+This step is for decisions for which a consensus exists that the decision should not be taken right now.
+If circumstances change, the decision may be revisited.

 > The purpose of this final step is to have a clean "Drafts" folder.